USD/CZK Forex Pair

 The US economy is very strong, being the biggest global producer of natural gas and oil.
 As the world’s second-largest manufacturer, the US represents 20% of global manufacturing output.
 The United States also has a strong services industry, and of the 500 biggest companies in the world, almost 130 of them have their headquarters in the US.

 Guide to the Czech Republic Koruna

 The Czech Republic’s official currency is the CZK, or Czech Koruna, represented by the symbol Kč.
 Each Koruna is divided into 100 haléřů.
-Although there were once plans for the Koruna to be replaced by the Euro in 2012, there was a lot of opposition within the country to this idea which led to the plan being indefinitely delayed.
-The makes the Czech Republic somewhat unusual within the European area as the majority of other countries have adopted the Euro as their single currency.
+Although there were once plans for the Koruna to be replaced by the Euro in 2012, there was a lot of opposition within the country to this idea, which led to the plan being indefinitely delayed.
+The makes the Czech Republic somewhat unusual within the European area, as the majority of the other countries have adopted the Euro as their single currency.

-Benefits of Trading the USDCZK Pair
+Benefits of Trading the USD/CZK Pair

-- More predictable – as there is a lower volume of trade in this pairing there is a lot more predictability in the price action and trade patterns are a lot easier to spot.
+- More predictable – As there is a lower volume of trade in this pairing there is a lot more predictability in the price action, and trade patterns are a lot easier to spot.

 - Fewer traders – As the costs involved in trading these more exotic pairings is higher and there is less interest in the general market, only serious investors are exposed to the USD/CZK pairing trade opportunities, and this allows for potentially greater profits.